-Some programs send a student's transcript a few weeks about the program is complete, and some send the transcript months after the program.
+Some programs send a student's transcript a few weeks after the program is complete, and some send the transcript months after the program.
 Please contact GEO with questions about a program's transcript timeline.

 There are a few programs where the student has to complete a specific form or procedure before the program will send GEO the transcript.

-Lake Forest College uses a ‘Home Tuition’ model for GEO programs and students are charged their LFC tuition for all LFC-approved semester programs.
+Lake Forest College uses a ‘Home Tuition’ model for GEO programs, which means that students are charged their LFC tuition for all LFC-approved semester programs.